 My brief education and research story so far:

-North Somerset comprehensive school, first degree (first generation) in Zoology, Oxford, UK.
+North Somerset comprehensive school*, first generation in my family to go to post-16 school and university.
+First degree in Zoology at Oxford, UK.
 PhD in Neurobiology, UCL, UK.
 Two post-docs in cellular neuroscience and stem cell biology, KCL, UK and Karolinska Institute, Sweden.
 Appointed as a Neuroscience Lecturer at Imperial College London, UK.
+Voluntary community work since age 11, paid work since 13.

 Other Significant Activities

-Stem cells, regeneration and ageing, Final year Biochemistry and Biology (elective course, convenor)
+Stem cells, regeneration and ageing, Final year Biochemistry and Biology (elective course, at times convenor or co-convenor)

 Applied Biosciences and Biotechnology, module leader, Postgraduate Masters course